MRTC 3100 class: Limited deployments

 On October 27, 2018, the 3100 class trains officially entered service after numerous tests and audits, with the deployment of the first train on the same day for 150-hour validation testing until November 21.
 The second trainset was deployed from December 11 to 23, and the third was deployed from January 23 to February 1, 2019, and in March.
 The validation tests were conducted by the Philippine National Railways and Toshiba Infrastructure Systems.

 The 3100 class trains were subsequently pulled out of service and later stayed idle.
 In May 2019, Sumitomo Corporation took over as MRT Line 3's maintenance provider.
 Under its contract with the Department of Transportation (DOTr), it prohibits the use of the Dalian trains; if not, Sumitomo imposes penalties to the DOTr.
 Both parties later signed a consent for its limited deployment in the evening, which commenced on October 15, 2019.
-Initially planned to conclude by the end of the month, the DOTr extended it through November to further evaluate its performance, and through December to cater more passengers for the Christmas season.
+Initially planned to conclude by the end of the month, the DOTr extended it through November to further evaluate its performance, but said that test runs would be suspended to accommodate rail replacement works.
+By December, it added a deployment period in the afternoon off-peak hours in addition to the evening off-peak hours to cater more passengers for the Christmas season.

-On June 1, 2020, the DOTr deployed three Dalian train sets.
-These remained in service until May 25, 2021.
+On June 1, 2020, the DOTr deployed three Dalian train sets, which remained in service until May 25, 2021.
+Subsequently, one of the Dalian LRVs was sent to Mitsubishi Heavy Industries's testing facility in Mihara, Hiroshima Prefecture in Japan for further tests and audits.
 After a ten-month hiatus, one of the trainsets returned to revenue service on March 28, 2022, before being idled again.

-In 2021, one of the Dalian LRVs was sent to Mitsubishi Heavy Industries's testing facility in Mihara, Hiroshima Prefecture in Japan for further tests and audits.

-2025 redeployment
+2025–2026 redeployment

 On July 16, 2025, President Bongbong Marcos led the fifth redeployment of the Dalian trains, with one trainset deployed during the weekday peak hours.
 Marcos also ordered the DOTr to expedite further inspections and adjustments to the unused trains.
+On August 26, 2025, the DOTr deployed a four-car 3100 class train for revenue service.
+These remained in service until September.

 Transportation Secretary Vince Dizon later confirmed in a media interview on DZMM that two additional 3-car train sets were undergoing final tests.
-These trains are set to be deployed in August or September to accommodate the gradual increase in passenger demand in the lead-up to the Christmas season.
 Plans were also laid to deploy the trains during non-peak hours after initial testing during peak hours.
 Meanwhile, full deployment was planned for 2026, once the remaining 39 cars were put to service.

-On August 26, 2025, the DOTr deployed the first four-car 3100 class train for revenue service.
+After a three-month hiatus, the DOTr redeployed one Dalian trainset on Christmas Day.
+The Dalian trainsets were inactive from December 27, 2025 until January 16, 2026, when the DOTr announced that starting January 16, they would be deploying one 3-car trainset during off-peak hours on weekdays.